Ma-Yuyao/SWEN90004-Assignment-2/README.md

 ## How to use

-*simulator.py*[simulator.py] is the entry point of the program.
+*[simulator.py]*(simulator.py) is the entry point of the program.
 It accepts the following parameters.
 The default values will be assigned to unspecified parameters.

-'''Python
+'''python
 --x  # Num of X-coordinate of daisy world (start from 0), Default: 28 --y  # Num of Y-coordinate of daisy world (start from 0), Default: 28 --ticks  # Total ticks, Default: Infinite